findy-network/findy-network.github.io/content/en/blog/modifiablity-and-readability/index.md

 ```

 The above code block is from a different test than the block below, but I think
 you get the idea.
-I’m speaking fast skimming of code where simplicity and form
+I’m speaking fast skimming of code where simplicity and
-help a lot.
+appearance help a lot.
 Very much similar to syntax highlighting.

 ```go
 func TestNewTimeFieldRFC3339(t *testing.T) {